Bernard Jenkin: In popular culture

 Jenkin's role on the Public Administration and Constitutional Affairs Select Committee was dramatised in the 2017 verbatim musical Committee: (A New Musical), which retold the downfall of the charity Kids Company and which was first performed at the Donmar Warehouse.
 Jenkin was portrayed by actor Alexander Hanson.

 Jenkin was portrayed by Tim McMullan in the 2019 Channel 4 drama Brexit: The Uncivil War.

 Personal life

 Jenkin married Anne Strutt in 1988 and has two sons.
 He is an occasional naturist, and a long-time acquaintance of screenwriter Richard Curtis, who typically includes a character named 'Bernard' in everything he writes.

-Jenkin contracted COVID-19 in March 2022.
+He separated from his wife in 2022.